rostock mini wiring guides (top mount extruder)

 I used Flexo Pet braided expandable sleeving to make the bundle of wires look very nice, but you could use zipties or electrical tape to get a similar effect.

 NB: To get the in and out direction of my airtripper v3 extruder the way I wanted, I mirrored it!
 So be sure to mount the wiring holders on the correct side for YOUR extruder (after you mount your extruder).

-rostock mini wiring guides (top mount extruder) by summetj is licensed under the Attribution - Non-Commercial - Share Alike license.
+rostock mini wiring guides (top mount extruder) by summetj is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

 - You must attribute (give credit) to the creator of this Thing.